jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

 Mesh File
 ---------
-``pyBaram`` can deal with unstructured mixed elements, however there are some cautions.
-Currently, only single unstructured zone can be solved.
-The volume and face should be properly labelled.
-The volume label of single zone should be `fluid` and faces for boundary condition should have distinct labels.
+``pyBaram`` can handle unstructured mixed elements; however, there are some cautions.
+Currently, only a single unstructured zone can be solved.
+It is important that volumes and faces are appropriately labeled.
+The volume label for a single zone should be set as fluid, and faces assigned for boundary conditions must have distinct labels.

 Configuration File
 ==================
-The parameters for ``pyBaram`` simulation are given in the configuration file.
-This file is written in INI file format and ``configparser`` module parses it.
-Followings describe the sections and details of parameters.
+The parameters for ``pyBaram`` simulation are specified in the configuration file.
+This file is written in the INI file format, and it is parsed using the ``configparser`` module.
+The following sections provide details on the sections and parameters.
 Backends
 ---------
 The backend section configures how to run ``pybaram``.